tomas-fryza/avr-course/labs/01-tools/README.md

 ## Part 2: Local repository

-1. Run Git Bash (Windows) of Terminal (Linux) and create your own home folder inside `Documents`. *Important: To avoid future problems, never use national characters (such as éščřèêö, ...) and spaces in folder- and file-names.*
+1. Run Git Bash (Windows), Terminal (Linux), or your favorite file manager, and create your own home folder inside `Documents`. *Important: To avoid future problems, never use national characters (such as éščřèêö, ...) and spaces in folder- and file-names.*

    ```bash
    ## Windows Git Bash: